Vivojay/mariana-music-player/PROJECT_STATE.md

 is an unsigned Windows x64-only prerelease; no macOS, Linux, Windows ARM, signed, notarized, or stable package is claimed.

+The published dev.6 package predates the post-release Discord lifecycle and official-Application-ID commits.
+A future package must rebuild both backend and Electron from the then-current verified source before claiming those changes.

 ## Remaining release blockers

 Stable `0.7.0` remains blocked on evidence for: